drajer-health/eCRNow/docs/phase1-fhirpath-workarounds.md

 ## Recommended Upstream Changes (clinical-reasoning / cql-engine)

-These would eliminate the need for workarounds #1-4:
+These would eliminate the need for workarounds #1-4 and #7:

 1. **`SystemMethodResolver.createOfType`** — Emit narrowed result type on the Query so `.ofType(T).exists()` resolves to `Exists(list<T>)`, not `Exists(choice<...>)`.